353words/cmdline/README.md

 121         defer file.Close()
 122
 123         r = file
-124     }
+...

+130     records, err := Query(r, filter)
+...
 ```

-Listing 6 shows how to support read from the standard input.
+Listing 6 shows how to support reading from the standard input.
 On line 99 we mark the log file as optional by enclosing it in `[]`.
 On line 104 we check that we got 1 or 2 arguments.
 On line 111-113 we use `os.Stdin` if the user did not specify the `LOG_FILE` parameter or gave `-` as the log file name.
-Finally, on lines 114-123 we open the file as before if we get a file name.
+On lines 114-123 we open the file as before if we get a file name.
+On line 130 we change the call to `Query` to use `r` instead of `file`.

 _Note: `-` is the convention for standard input/output in command line applications._